Brilliant, concise, helpful but ever so slightly scary and with a greater focus on what could go wrong than right I found.

 The book is full colour throughout with photos and illustrations which add a quirky feel.
 There are lots of stories from other mums as well which are very reassuring and remind you that there’s nothing you are about to go through that hasn’t been experienced a million times by other women.

-I really liked the book and would happily add it to my Pregnancy Bibles list.
+I really liked the book and have happily added it to my Pregnancy Bibles list.

 You can find out more about Clemmie on her blog www.gasandairblog.com.